omerfiraat/FordCase/README.md

 3. Commit your changes: `git commit -m 'Add my feature'`
 4. Push to the branch: `git push origin my-feature`
 5. Open a pull request.

+## Security Considerations

+This application is designed with several security practices in mind to ensure user data and API requests are handled safely.
+Below are potential security risks and the measures taken to mitigate them:

+### 1. API Rate Limiting and DDoS Protection:
+   - **Risk**: The app may hit the GitHub API rate limit or become vulnerable to DDoS attacks by sending too many requests.
+   - **Mitigation**:
+     - The app monitors API rate limits and introduces wait times to prevent excessive requests.
+     - A retry mechanism is implemented to handle 403 and 429 errors by pausing requests for a set duration before retrying.

+### 2. Lack of API Authentication:
+   - **Risk**: Unauthenticated API requests are limited to 60 per hour, potentially limiting the app’s functionality.
+   - **Mitigation**:
+     - Use of an OAuth token or personal access token for authenticated requests to increase rate limits.
+     - Environment variables should be used to securely store API keys instead of hardcoding them in the app.

+### 3. Data Transmission Security:
+   - **Risk**: Sensitive data like usernames may be transmitted without encryption.
+   - **Mitigation**:
+     - Ensure all HTTP requests use HTTPS.
+     - Implement additional network security measures like SSL certificate validation to prevent insecure requests.

+### 4. Local Data Security:
+   - **Risk**: Data stored offline (cached using Realm) could be compromised if the device is rooted.
+   - **Mitigation**:
+     - Use encryption for Realm database storage to secure cached data.
+     - Store encryption keys in the iOS Keychain to keep them secure.

+### 5. Input Validation:
+   - **Risk**: Invalid or malicious input can cause security vulnerabilities like SQL injection, XSS, or buffer overflow.
+   - **Mitigation**:
+     - Properly validate all user input, including username length, allowed characters, and format.
+     - Escape special characters and sanitize input before sending it to the API.

+### 6. Data Storage and Permission Management:
+   - **Risk**: Excessive permissions requested from the user could expose vulnerabilities.
+   - **Mitigation**:
+     - Request only the necessary iOS permissions (e.g., internet access) and avoid asking for permissions the app doesn't need.
+     - Utilize the iOS sandbox to restrict access to sensitive data.

+### 7. Authentication and Session Management:
+   - **Risk**: If OAuth tokens or API keys are used, improper handling could lead to unauthorized access.
+   - **Mitigation**:
+     - Store tokens and sensitive data securely in the iOS Keychain.
+     - Ensure tokens are refreshed or re-authentication is required when the session expires.

+By following these security practices, the app minimizes potential vulnerabilities and ensures better protection for user data and API interactions.